|At 'Cross Creek Farms,

 means more cash in your pocket.

-Angus cattle have long been proven to
+Aberdeen cattle have long been proven to

 lead the beef industry in quality, grade